elgransan/BlazorPluginComponents/README.md

 1. The standard way, creating a project dependency
 2. Putting all the RCL files in a folder under wwwroot and get dynamically those files
 3. Manually uploading all the files
 4. Using the Module Manager witch allows you to load a RCL Nuget Package and upload to the server.
-Once uploaded you don't have to upload again and you can use it what ever you want
+Once uploaded you don't have to upload again and you can use it whenever you want

 Example